gpuweb/gpuweb/proposals/compatibility-mode.md

 ## 21. Limit the number of texture+sampler combinations in a stage.

-If the number of texture+sampler combinations used a in single stage in a pipeline exceeds `min(maxSampledTexturesPerShaderStage, maxSamplersPerShaderStage)` a validation error is generated.
+If the number of texture+sampler combinations used a in single stage in a pipeline exceeds `maxSampledTexturesPerShaderStage` or `maxSamplersPerShaderStage`, a validation error is generated.

 The validation occurs as follows: